KevinWh0/QuicksCommandRepo/README.md

 - Please include a comma at the end of your final curly bracket
 - For now just use folder names with no spaces.
 This is just a limitation of the plugin, and if it contains spaces it wont be able to install
+- Indent all your code by 1 tab (This is to keep it neat when it installs your plugin)

 Need any more help?
 Take a look at my example quick [ezprint](https://github.com/KevinWh0/QuicksCommandRepo/tree/main/plugins/ezprint) for any help.
 If that doesnt help feel free to ask in an [issue](https://github.com/KevinWh0/QuicksCommandRepo/issues/new).